gongzix/NeuroClips/README.md

 We also offer our pre-processed fMRI data and frames sampled from videos for training in NeuroClips, and you can directly download them from [![Huggingface NeuroClips](https://img.shields.io/static/v1?label=Dataset&message=Huggingface&color=orange)](https://huggingface.co/datasets/gongzx/cc2017_dataset/)

 ## Installation
-Due to the issue of different environment package versions, we recommend using the virtual environment for Neuroclips training, inference keyframes, and blurry videos separately from the pre trained t2V virtual environment.
+Due to the conflict issue of different environment package versions, we recommend using the virtual environment for Neuroclips training, inference keyframes, and blurry videos separately from the pre-trained T2V diffusion's virtual environment.
 For Neuroclips:
 ```python
 . src/setup.sh